dzegel/DynamockServer/README.md

 ### POST `<dynamock-path-base>/expectations-suite/store`
 Save the state of registered expectations into an expectations-suite that can be restored at a later point in time.
+The saved state includes the expectation-id, expectation and response but not the hit-count.

 **Query Parameters:**
 - suite_name: